microsoft/fast/packages/fast-components-react-msft/src/action-toggle/README.md

 # Action toggle

-Switches between two states.

 ## Accessibility

-When using a glyph only, add a tooltip so there is a secondary means for identifying the functionality.
+When using a glyph only, provide a `title` prop to add a tooltip so there is a secondary means for identifying the functionality.

 The values provided in the `selectedLabel` and `unselectedLabel` props sets the [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) attribute for assistive technologies.